Julian-Robinson/blog/src/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

   type: git
   repo: https://github.com/Julian-Robinson/julian-robinson.github.io
 ```
-and with that running the Hexo Deploy command automatically pushed the latest build of my blog to my Github Pages repository.
+and with that running the Hexo Deploy command automatically pushed the latest build of my blog to my GitHub Pages repository.
 Easy.

 It wasn't until I tried scripting it I ran into problems...